BissuelD/apptainer-singularity-projects/tutorials/EN/use-apptainer-image-global.md

 apptainer run --no-mount sys $HOME/apptainer-images/tutorial.sif
 ```

-* use the `--no-home` flag makes `$HOME` unavailable for the container (although `$PWD` remains mounted) :
+* use the `--no-home` flag to make `$HOME` unavailable for the container (although `$PWD` remains mounted) :
 ```
 apptainer exec --no-home $HOME/apptainer-images/tutorial.sif ls $HOME
 ```
 > Here, we see `$HOME` exists inside the container but does not match the one one host machine.

-* use the `--containall` flag completely isolates the container from the host.
+* use the `--containall` flag to completely isolate the container from the host.
 ```
 apptainer run --containall $HOME/apptainer-images/tutorial.sif
 ```

-It is possible, for instance when playing with the previous options, that the directory containing possibly required input or output files can not be accessed from the container !
+It is likely, for instance when playing with the previous options, that the directory containing possibly required input or output files can not be accessed from the container !
 It is then required to manually mount it to the container using the `--bind` flag.
-For example, one may imagine the following little exercise : create a file on the host machine, make it available inside the container, create a copy of it, and then retrieve the copy on the host machine.
+For example, one may imagine the following little exercise : create a file on the host machine, make it available inside the container, create a copy of it inside the container, and then retrieve the copy on the host machine.
 ```
 # Creating a file on host
 date > $PWD/test-host.txt